Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 Wards living outside this state and owning lands within it are entitled to the benefit of Chapters 2101. to 2131., inclusive, of the Revised Code.
 Guardians appointed by foreign courts for nonresident wards may bring and maintain actions and enforce the collection of judgments rendered in such cases in their favor in the manner and to the extent that they could if appointed in this state, upon giving security for the costs which may accrue therein as other nonresidents do under sections 2323.30 to 2323.36, inclusive, of the Revised Code.

-Applications for the sale of real estate by guardians of wards who live out of this state shall be made in the county in which the land is situated.
-If such real estate is situated in two or more counties, such application shall be made in one of the counties in which a part of it is situated.
-Additional security, which may be approved by the probate court of the county in which the application is made, shall be required from such guardian when deemed necessary.
+Applications for the sale of real property by guardians of wards who live out of this state shall be made in the county in which the land is situated.
+If the real property is situated in two or more counties, the application shall be made in one of the counties in which a part of it is situated.
+Additional security that may be approved by the probate court of the county in which the application is made shall be required from the guardian if considered necessary.

 The marriage of a ward shall terminate the guardianship as to the person, but not as to the estate, of the ward.

-When a guardian has been appointed for a minor before such minor is over fourteen years of age, such guardian’s power shall continue until the ward arrives at the age of majority, unless removed for good cause or unless such ward selects another suitable guardian.
-After such selection is made and approved by the probate court and the person selected is appointed and qualified, the powers of the former guardian shall cease.
-Thereupon his final account as guardian shall be filed and settled in court.
+When a guardian has been appointed for a minor before the minor is over fourteen years of age, the guardian's power shall continue until the ward arrives at the age of majority, unless removed for good cause or unless the ward selects another suitable guardian.
+After the selection is made and approved by the probate court and the person selected is appointed and qualified, the powers of the former guardian shall cease.
+The former guardian's final account as guardian shall then be filed and settled in court.

-Upon the termination of a guardianship of the person, estate, or both of a minor before such minor reaches eighteen years of age, if a successor guardian is not appointed and if the court finds that such minor is without proper care, the court shall certify a copy of its finding together with as much of the record and such further information as the court deems necessary, or as the juvenile court may request, to the juvenile court for further proceedings and thereupon such court shall have exclusive jurisdiction respecting such child.
+Upon the termination of a guardianship of the person, estate, or both of a minor before the minor reaches eighteen years of age, if a successor guardian is not appointed and if the court finds that the minor is without proper care, the court shall certify a copy of its finding together with as much of the record and any further information that the court considers necessary, or as the juvenile court may request, to the juvenile court for further proceedings.
+Upon that certification, the juvenile court shall have exclusive jurisdiction respecting the minor.

 Upon reasonable notice to the guardian, to the ward, and to the person on whose application the appointment was made, and upon satisfactory proof that the necessity for the guardianship no longer exists or that the letters of appointment were improperly issued, the probate court shall order that the guardianship of an incompetent terminate and shall make an appropriate entry upon the journal.
 Thereupon the guardianship shall cease, the accounts of the guardian shall be settled by the court, and the ward shall be restored to the full control of the ward’s property as before the appointment.
 Such entry terminating the guardianship of an incompetent person shall have the same effect as a determination by the court that such person is competent.